 From vision to wall

 Galo took us to The Montana Shop in the LA Arts District.
 It has walls and walls of aerosol paint cans, in every color, type, and formula imaginable.
 They even have cans that are safe enough for kids to use.
-It’s an amazing place.
-When you walk in you can order a cup of Joe at the coffee bar.
+The store is so popular it even has a coffee bar inside.

 Graffiti artists vs street artists